Bullying is behaviour from a person or group that's unwanted and makes you feel uncomfortable, including feeling:

 Even if there’s no policy, your employer has a legal duty of care to protect you while you’re at work.
 This includes dealing with bullying issues.

-If you have to leave your job because of severe bullying that your employer did nothing about, you might be able to claim constructive dismissal at an employment tribunal.
+If you have to leave your job because of severe bullying that your employer did nothing about, you might be able to make a claim to an employment tribunal for constructive dismissal.